sebasibarguen/udacity-nanodegree-visualization/README.md

 - [] add tooltip to big plot
 - [] change DepDelay to a more understandable name
 - [] reasons for picking bar and line
-- [] add other feedback from Pixelapse
+- [x] add other feedback from Pixelapse
-- [] lenght of delay and number of flights related?
+- [] length of delay and number of flights related?
 - [] add comments in Index.html and main.css
 - [] in main.js, explain commented out code or remove
 - [] improve story
+  * start with a more relevant question to the average flyer.
+If you can't stand delays, what type should you book your flight?
+  * This leads to natural questions of, what day of the week and month of the year are worst for delays?

 ## Feedback